Closed cooling systems

-There are mainly two types of cooling water systems.
-The so called open cooling water system, is where the water is open against the atmosphere, either in a cooling tower, or by using river- or seawater.
+First the so called open cooling water systems, where the water is open against the atmosphere, either the water is cooled in a cooling tower, or by using already cold river- or seawater.

 Second, the so called closed cooling water system or closed cooling water loop.
-The cooling water is cooled by a chiller or another heat exchanging method.
+Here the cooling water is cooled by a cooling system, such as a chiller or a heat exchanger.

-For example, when using seawater directly for cooling an engine in a big vessel, the risk of scaling at the engine is far too high, then a closed loop is chosen.
+For example, when in a big vessel seawater is used direct for cooling a diesel engine, the risk of scaling and fouling at the multimillion dollar engine is far too high.
+Therefore a closed loop is chosen.

-Merus checks the quality of the recirculated water a few times by doing both, measuring the iron content as well as visually, by checking the turbidity and the color of the water.
-Under normal conditions, the water is found almost totally clear and the iron content has stabilized below 2 ppm.
+During the project we check the quality of the circulated water a few times.
+Measuring the iron content, but also visually, by checking the turbidity and the color of the water.
+After some weeks, the water is found almost totally clear and the iron content has stabilized below 2 ppm.

 The picture to the right shows a heat exchanger tube bundle from a chiller.
 A lot of scale and fouling found at the tubes.
 This is the open side of the cooling loop, connected to a cooling tower where the debris is coming from.
 Inside the tubes the cooled water is flowing and there the water is perfectly clean.

-Most of our customers stop using anti-corrosion chemicals, after seeing the reports and the quality of the water.
+Most of our customers change their water treatment in the closed loop system.
+If the corrosion is stable they stop corrosion inhibitor, after seeing the reports and the quality of the water.
 The ROI, when calculating the savings of the chemicals and the less need of maintenance, is normally less than one year.